- Board Game Night

 This is my go-to.
-Girls or guys night in are some of the most fun nights.
+Girls’ or guys’ nights in are some fun things to do.
 Find a friend who wants to stay in on a Saturday night and join them.
-Bring some food and drinks over.
-Bring a movie or binge watch a show.
-Technically, you’re not staying in when you’re out at a friends house.
-I do this all the time when I’m looking to lay low and not spend any money.
-Really one of my favorite things to do on a Saturday night with friends.
+Bring some food and drinks over and have a movie night.
+Technically, you’re not staying in when you’re out at a friend’s house.
+I always do this when I’m looking to lay low and not spend any money—one of my favorite things to do on a Saturday night with friends.

 Visit a Free Museum, Zoo, or Botanical Garden

-The Smithsonian in Washington D.C. is free, and so are plenty of other museums.
-And I don’t care what you might be thinking, but museums are an awesome way to spend an afternoon.
-Enjoy art installations or special events while educating yourself and saving money instead of sitting on your couch watching — god forbid — Duck Dynasty or something.
+The Smithsonian in Washington D.C. is accessible, and so are plenty of other museums.
+Museums are an excellent way to spend an afternoon.
+Enjoy art installations or special events while educating yourself and saving money instead of sitting on your couch.

 Play a Sport

-Do you know how easy it is to get a group of guys together to play Saturday night football?
-Seriously, I’m asking, I have no idea.
-I figured it was because they did it in the movie Invincible with Mark Wahlberg.
-I’m not a big sports fan, but I bet if you wanted to play a sport at night, you could get some people to join.
+Do you know how easy it is to get a group of guys together to play Saturday night football at your local park?
+Seriously, I’m asking; I have no idea, and I figured it was easy because they did it in Invincible with Mark Wahlberg.
+I’m not a big sports fan, but I bet if you wanted to play a sport on weekends, you could get some people to join.
 Try Basketball (I call it Night Court), football, tennis, hockey, or baseball.

 Have an Outdoor Film Festival